 - The applicant for academic renewal must be a currently enrolled undergraduate student or must have been enrolled during the previous term.
-Students who are not currently enrolled and who cannot obtain financial aid until their GPA is recalculated using Academic Renewal should begin the process with Academic Records and take written evidence of the initiation of this process to the Financial Aid Office.
+Students who are not currently enrolled and who cannot obtain financial aid until their GPA is recalculated using Academic Renewal should begin the process with Records Office and take written evidence of the initiation of this process to the Financial Aid Office.

 - Academic renewal may be requested only once during a student’s academic career.

-- Once a certificate, associate, or bachelor degree is awarded by Weber State University or received as a transfer credit, any Weber State course(s) completed prior to the completion of that certificate or degree will not qualify for academic renewal.
+- Once a certificate, associate, or bachelor degree is awarded by Weber State University or received as transfer credit, any Weber State course(s) completed prior to the completion of that certificate or degree will not qualify for academic renewal.
 However, WSU courses completed after receiving a certificate or associate degree, but before completion of a bachelor degree, are eligible for renewal if they meet the requirements.

 - The policy does not apply to graduate students or students pursuing a second bachelor’s degree.

 - Grades of “D+” or lower earned six years or more prior to the academic renewal date will not be computed in the GPA.

 - Academic requirements may not be satisfied by courses to which academic renewal has been applied.